 What are the key trends that shape the future of AI?

-AI systems so far relied on these for improvement: availability of more data, better algorithms and computing.
-In all 3 areas, there is potential for dramatic improvements though it is hard to put these against a timeline.
+AI systems so far relied on these for improvement: increased computing power, availability of more data, better algorithms and better tools.
+In all 4 areas, there is potential for dramatic improvements though it is hard to put these against a timeline.
+In addition, thanks to cryptography and blockchain, it is becoming easier to use wisdom of the crowd to build AI solutions which will also facilitate AI model building.

 Advances in computing power